Electrodiagnostic studies are used to evaluate for injury or disease of muscle, nerve roots and peripheral nerves:

 When the needles are inserted, you may feel some pain and discomfort.

-The doctor will ask you to relax the muscle and to tense it slightly.
+Your doctor will ask you to relax the muscle and to tense it slightly.

-The doctor will listen and watch a monitor that broadcasts the electrical signals.
+Your doctor will listen and watch a monitor that broadcasts the electrical signals.
 You will also be able to hear the signal sounds as you move the muscle.

 If you relax during the procedure, the discomfort will be minimal.
 When the needles are removed, you may experience some soreness and bruising, but this will disappear in a few days.
 There are no long-term side effects.